rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 ### Emotions

 Emotions are at the core of decision making and their essential purpose is to prime the system for thougths and actions that meet higher-level goals.
 Whilst these are essentially numbers, it is possible that a wide range of these will be required.
-Some illustrative possibilities are...
+Some *illustrative* possibilities are...

 * Curiosity - to encourage useful action that is not part of some assigned task.
 * Interest - to keep working on something.
 * Surprise - to notice significant new information that would benefit from further thought and storage in experience (including new causation / prediction knowledge).
 * Doubt - to pause, consider and temper other emotions present in a plan.
-* Compassion and Empathy - to act safely
+* Compassion and Empathy - to consider safety
 * Worry - to keep an important matter in mind.
 * Urgency - to work faster.
 * Regret - to ponder past actions and build better plans for the future.